Camp Santiago Joint Training Center: History

 From 1990 to 1991, military units in Puerto Rico such as the 92nd Maneuver Enhancement Brigade reported to Camp Santiago for initial training in preparation before deployment to Operation Desert Storm in Kuwait.
 Camp Santiago also had a role in training National Guard and Reserve soldiers in Puerto Rico for Operation Enduring Freedom during the War in Afghanistan (2001–2021).
 In 2006 more soldiers went back to Camp Santiago to prepare for the Iraq War during Operation Desert Shield.

 The U.S. Navy had a radio station receiver site at Camp Santiago.

+The Puerto Rico Department of Corrections and Rehabilitation held initial correctional guard training academy at Camp Santiago until 1996.

 Camp Santiago also served as an Athletes' Villages for the 1993 Central American and Caribbean Games in Ponce and the 2010 Central American and Caribbean Games in Mayagüez.

 Following the events of Hurricane Maria in 2017, Camp Santiago JTC suffered damages, the Puerto Rico National Guard received an injection of $500 million to improve and repair post facilities the due to the force of the hurricane.

+In 2025 Camp Santiago served as a training ground for the United States military buildup in the Caribbean during Operation Southern Spear.
+Some of the units that had training operations at Camp Santiago were the 3rd Battalion, 6th Marines of the 22nd Marine Expeditionary Unit (22nd MEU).